Force over Distance: Chapter 43

 Well, by whatever it was, that’d looked out over the sea.

-He focused on keeping his breathing even and slow.
+He kept his breathing even and slow.

 The door to the room hissed shut.